-Trump Texas Visit Highlights Federal Response Effort
+Trump's Texas Visit Highlights Federal Response Effort

 Updated at 6:06 p.m.
 ET

-President Trump visited Texas Tuesday to show support for residents reeling from the effects of Hurricane Harvey and to assess the first stages of the federal recovery effort.
+President Trump visited Texas on Tuesday to show support for residents reeling from the effects of Hurricane Harvey and to assess the first stages of the federal recovery effort.

-At a briefing with Texas Gov. Greg Abbott and other officials at a Corpus Christi fire station, Trump called Texas a special state, and said he wants his administration's efforts at aiding those affected by the storm "to be looked at in five years — and ten years — from now that this is the way to do it."
-Trump said the storm "was of epic proportions.
-Nobody's ever seen anything like this," he said.
+At a briefing with Texas Gov. Greg Abbott and other officials at a Corpus Christi fire station, Trump called Texas a special state and said he wants his administration's efforts at aiding those affected by the storm "to be looked at in five years — and 10 years — from now that 'this is the way to do it.' " Trump said the storm "was of epic proportions.
+Nobody's ever seen anything like this."

 FEMA Administrator Brock Long also took part in the briefing, after being introduced by the president as "as a man who's really been very famous on television over the last couple of days."